- Home

 Application documents: Application form + required attachments (proof of language proficiency and transcript of records) See the requirements of each programme on Studyinfo.fi.

 Some universities offer scholarships for high achieving students, so you should check with each university directly to see what their position is.
-Can you afford the overseas cost of living?
+It can you afford the overseas cost of living?

 Apply online via the Finnish Immigration Service (Migri) site with supporting documents.
 These may include proof of sufficient funds.